mongodb/docs/source/includes/upgrade-path-onprem-upgrade.rst

      - Upgrade Path

    * - 6.0.x
-     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 6.0.x to the latest patch version of 6.0.
+     - Upgrade from |onprem| 6.0.x to the latest available patch version of 6.0 using
+       :ref:`this procedure <upgrade-om-procedure>`.

+       .. seealso

+          :ref:`Ops Manager 6.0 releases <opsmgr-server-6.0>`

    * - 5.0.x
-     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 5.0.x to the latest patch version of 5.0, then to the latest patch version of 6.0.
+     - Upgrade from |onprem| 5.0.x to the latest available patch version of 5.0.
+Then upgrade to the latest available version of 6.0.
+Use :ref:`this procedure <upgrade-om-procedure>` for both processes.

+       .. seealso:

+          :ref:`Ops Manager 5.0 releases <opsmgr-server-5.0>`

    * - 4.4.x
-     - Use :ref:`the procedure on this page <upgrade-om-procedure>` to upgrade from |onprem| 4.4.x to the latest patch version of 4.4.
-       Then, upgrade to the latest patch version of 5.0.
+     - Upgrade from |onprem| 4.4.x to the latest available patch version of 4.4.
+Then upgrade to the latest available version of 5.0.
+Use :ref:`this procedure <upgrade-om-procedure>` for both processes.

        .. important::